GravityPDF/gravity-pdf-documentation/docs/v6/extensions/watermark-add-on.md

 #### Image Watermark
 *  Display an image watermark on each page of your PDF, vertically and horizontally centred.
 *  For the best results, use a transparent PNG image the same dimensions as the [PDF Paper Size](../users/setup-pdf.md#paper-size).
-*  To ensure your PDF generates quickly and the PDF file size stays small we recommend using an image under 1MB.
+*  To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 1MB.
 [Try run the image through a compression tool like TinyPNG](https://tinypng.com/).

 #### Text Watermark
 *  Display a text watermark diagonally-centred on each page of your PDF.